HiEventsDev/Hi.Events/SECURITY.md

 ##  Hi.Events Public Key

-if you need to send us encrypted information, you can use our public key below:
+If you need to send us encrypted information, you can use our public key below:

 ```plaintext